RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs: Methodology

-In \radar, we embed query $q$ into a $d_q$-dimensional vector $\bm{e}$ using a frozen embedding model.
+In \radar, we embed query $q_j$ into a $d_q$-dimensional vector $\bm{e}_j$ using a frozen embedding model.
 Leveraging the content of the queries through embeddings helps \radar generalize to OOD queries, including ones from long-context multi-document QA, despite being trained on shorter queries.
-We obtain the scalar-valued difficulty $b \in \mathcal{R}$ and discrimination $a \in \mathcal{R}$ by linear transformations of the query embeddings, i.e., $a = \bm{w}_{a}^{\mathsf{T}}\bm{e}$, $b = \bm{w}_{b}^{\mathsf{T}}\bm{e}$, where $\bm{w}_{a}, \bm{w}_{b} \in \mathcal{R}^{d_q}$ are learnable $d_q$-dimensional transformation vectors.
-Our design choice of simple linear transformations and a frozen embedding model helps ensure minimal router latency, which we analyze in Section~\ref{sec:latency}.
-We use scalar-valued ability parameters $\theta \in \mathcal{R}$ for model configurations.
-In the 2PL model, the probability that a model configuration $g$ correctly answers a query $q$, a binary-valued outcome, is modeled as a Bernoulli random variable $y$, where $y=1$ means that a model configuration $g$ answers query $q$ correctly.
-Its probability is given by: $p(y=1) = \sigma(a(\theta - b))$, where $\sigma(\cdot)$ is the sigmoid function.
+We obtain the scalar-valued difficulty $b_j \in \mathbb{R}$ and discrimination $a_j \in \mathbb{R}$ by linear transformations of the query embeddings, i.e., $a_j = \bm{w}_{a}^{\mathsf{T}}\bm{e}_j$, $b_j = \bm{w}_{b}^{\mathsf{T}}\bm{e}_j$, where $\bm{w}_{a}, \bm{w}_{b} \in \mathbb{R}^{d_q}$ are learnable $d_q$-dimensional transformation vectors.
+Our design choice of simple linear transformations and a frozen embedding model helps ensure minimal router latency, which we analyze in Section~\ref{sec:latency} and Appendix~\ref{apdx:ablation_linear_transform}.
+We use a scalar-valued ability parameter $\theta_i \in \mathbb{R}$ for model configuration $g_i$.
+In the 2PL model, the probability that a model configuration $g_i$ correctly answers a query $q_j$ is given by \mbox{$p_{ij} = \sigma(a_j (\theta_i - b_j))$} where $\sigma(\cdot)$ is the sigmoid function.

 We note that a concurrent work in IRT-based model-routing~\citep{song2025irt} uses a multi-dimensional IRT model (MIRT)~\citep{Reckase2009} to parameterize the performance function.
 In contrast, we use scalar-valued model configuration abilities, enabling learned ability values to capture ordering information among model configurations and thus be interpretable.
 The fewer number of parameters in the 2PL model means that it requires less data to train than an MIRT model.
-Further, instead of the qualitative model profile embedding approach to model generalization adopted by~\citep{song2025irt}, we use an adaptive testing-based approach to quickly estimate the precise scalar ability of any new RLM configuration, enabling \radar to rapidly include it in the pool of RLM configurations for routing for future queries (see Section~\ref{sec:model-generalization}).
+Further, instead of the qualitative model profile embedding approach to model generalization adopted by~\citet{song2025irt}, we use an adaptive testing-based approach to quickly estimate the precise scalar ability of any new RLM configuration, enabling \radar to rapidly include it in the pool of RLM configurations for routing for future queries (see Section~\ref{sec:model-generalization}).